Location: Litchfield, CT

 Litchfield, a special place to call home.

 Litchfield is a Colonial-era town in northwest Connecticut with a population just under 10,000.
 The community is well-known for its beautiful geography, stately architecture, extensive history and its numerous social, cultural and recreational opportunities.
 A strong desire from its inhabitants to preserve this special lifestyle has resulted in a conservation movement and a thoughtful effort to control change in a positive way.
+E.J.
+Murphy Realty, LLC is Leverage's exclusive representative in Litchfield, CT.

 Famous notables throughout history who have a connection to Litchfield include: